Scale-Invariant Regret Matching and Online Learning with Optimal Convergence: Bridging Theory and Practice in Zero-Sum Games: Background

 Before we proceed, we introduce some basic background on regret minimization in the context of (two-player) zero-sum games.
 Our main focus in this paper lies primarily in solving the bilinear saddle-point problem

 where $\cX$ and $\cY$ are convex and compact subsets of a Euclidean space.
-We are especially interested in the canonical case where $\cX$ and $\cY$ are probability simplices, in which case~\eqref{eq:bspp} is known to be equivalent to linear programming (\emph{e.g.},~\citealp{Stengel24:Zero}).
+A canonical case arises when $\cX$ and $\cY$ are probability simplices, in which case~\eqref{eq:bspp} is known to be equivalent to linear programming (\emph{e.g.},~\citealp{Stengel24:Zero}).
 In what follows, we refer to the bilinear saddle-point problem~\eqref{eq:bspp} as a zero-sum game between Player $\cX$ and Player $\cY$.

 The most effective approach to solving zero-sum games in practice is through iterative first-order algorithms, and particularly the framework of \emph{regret minimization}.
 The key premise here is that the two players repeatedly play the game for multiple rounds $t = 1, \dots, T$.
 At the beginning of each round $t \in [T]$, the players specify their strategies, $\vx^{(t)} \in \cX$ and $\vy^{(t)} \in \cY$.
-Then they observe as utility feedback the matrix-vector products $\vu^{(t)}_\cX \defeq \mat{A} \vy^{(t)}$ and $\vu^{(t)}_\cY \defeq - \mat{A}^\top \vx^{(t)}$, respectively; this is the usual simultaneous update setup, but in the sequel we also consider \emph{alternating} updates (\Cref{alg:learningsetups}).
+Then they observe as utility feedback the matrix-vector products $\vu^{(t)}_\cX \defeq \mat{A} \vy^{(t)}$ and $\vu^{(t)}_\cY \defeq - \mat{A}^\top \vx^{(t)}$, respectively; this is the usual simultaneous update setup, but in the sequel we also consider \emph{alternating} updates. \Cref{alg:learningsetups} (\Cref{sec:learningsetup}) contains a detailed overview of all these learning setups.

 The \emph{regret} of Player $\cX$ is defined as

 and similarly for Player $\cY$; in~\eqref{eq:regret}, $\langle \cdot, \cdot \rangle$ denotes the inner product.

 A key connection between online learning and game theory is that players whose regret grows sublinearly with the time horizon $T$ converge, in a \emph{time-average} sense, to minimax equilibria~\citep{Freund99:Adaptive}.
 Specifically, in non-asymptotic terms, we measure distance to optimality of a point $(\vx, \vy) \in \cX \times \cY$ through the \emph{duality gap},